 I don’t know at what exact moment it all changed.
-But I remember in third grade when I stood in front of the gold trimmed, full length mirror in the corner of my room and made an assessment that I would carry with me for decades: My thighs were large.
+But I remember in third grade when I stood in front of the gold-trimmed, full-length mirror in the corner of my room and made an assessment that I would carry with me for decades: My thighs were large.
+This thought would stay with me for years, even as I began the journey of trying to help my daughter with her body image.
+But back to the story.

 A week or so earlier I begged my mom to buy me a pair of super stylish pink “pleather” pants.
 Now, you’d call them vegan leather.
 They were the height of fashion (it was the 1980s) and they were hot.
 (Temperature wise – pleather does not breathe.
 At all.)